 An Employee Record is a record of Personal Information relating to the employment of a member of staff.
-Examples of Personal Information relating to the employment of the staff member are Health Information regarding the employee and Personal Information about any or all of:
+Examples of Personal Information relating to the employment of the staff member may include:

 - The engagement, training, disciplining or resignation of the employee;

 - The terms and conditions of employment of the staff member;